 Player 5 – Xylophone Solo & Hand Claps 2

 Player 6 – Marimba 2 High, Hand Claps 1 & Shaker

 Player 8 – Electric bass (5 string) – (if 5 string bass not available use “drop C” tuning or play out of range notes up the octave)

 This piece was made possible through generous funding from the Regional Arts Development Fund.
 The Regional Arts Development Fund is a Queensland Government and Moreton Bay Regional Council partnership to support local arts and culture.

-Not seeing our audio player?
-Please click here for a direct link to the audio file
+click here for a direct link to the audio file